Principles of The Compassionate Friends

-- We believe that everyone deserves the opportunity to share thoughts and feelings, though no one is compelled to do so.
-However, each person has an obligation to listen.
+- Everyone joining a local meeting deserves the opportunity to share thoughts and feelings.
+However, no one is compelled to do so.

-5. TCF reaches out to the bereaved primarily through our community of local chapters and secondarily by website, social media, and conferences.
+- TCF reaches out to the bereaved primarily through our community of local and virtual chapters, secondarily by website, social media and conferences.